ldthomas/apg-js2/README.md

 Or view it on the [APG website](http://coasttocoastresearch.com/docjs2/apg/index.html)

 **Copyright:**
-  *Copyright &copy; 2015 Lowell D. Thomas, all rights reserved*
+  *Copyright &copy; 2016 Lowell D. Thomas, all rights reserved*

 **License:**
-Unlike all previous releases of **APG**, JavaSript APG, Version 2.0 is released with the more permissive BSD-3-Clause license.
+Released with the BSD-3-Clause license.